 - 1. From the object management settings for accounts, go to Buttons, Links, and Actions. - 2.
 Click Edit for the Accounts Tab. - 3.
 From the Visualforce Page drop-down list, select the overrideAccountTab page. - 4.
 Click Save.

 Note: Make sure you have made this page available to all your users by setting the page level security appropriately.

-Defining Custom Buttons and Links for Visualforce
+Define Custom Buttons and Links to Visualforce Pages